 Anything that spins at high speed is subjected to centrifugal (CF) loading.
-The stress and the deformation behavior of the rotor could very quickly become a complicated problem as the CF load interacts with as the CF load interacts with various features designed into the rotor's structure of the rotor to fashion desired functionalities.
+The stress and the deformation behavior of the rotor could very quickly become a complicated problem as the CF load interacts with the various features are designed into the structure of the rotor to fashion desired functionalities.

-Despite their deceivingly simple appearances, the design of high-speed motor rotors are often complex due to the necessary features it must capture to achieve its functionality.
+Despite the deceivingly simple external appearances, the design of the rotors in the high-speed motors often incorporates complex due to the necessary features it must capture to achieve its functionality.
 For example, there are several variants of permanent magnet motors we have been asked to spin test.
 Typically, these rotors have some type of high-strength wrap on its outer diameter to structurally support the magnets from the CF load.